Overview

 As identifiers are context independent, the cache is stored on the resolver itself.
 See below on how to modify and inspect the cache.

-We also have the option to expose any identifier, regardless of absolute/relative/search path based formatting to our PythonExpose.py -> ResolverContext.ResolveAndCache method by setting the AR_CACHEDRESOLVER_ENV_EXPOSE_ABSOLUTE_PATH_IDENTIFIERS environment variable to 1 or by calling pxr.Ar.GetUnderlyingResolver().SetExposeAbsolutePathIdentifierState(True).
+We also have the option to expose any identifier, regardless of absolute/relative/search path based formatting to our PythonExpose.py -> ResolverContext.ResolveAndCache method by setting the AR_EXPOSE_ABSOLUTE_PATH_IDENTIFIERS environment variable to 1 or by calling pxr.Ar.GetUnderlyingResolver().SetExposeAbsolutePathIdentifierState(True).
 As this then runs all paths through the Python exposed section, make sure that paths are batch added/pre-cached as much as possible to keep the resolve efficient.

 from pxr import Ar, Usd